rahulshah100/flaskBlog/README.md

 ## Steps to run the Project on your local machine

-- Install XAMPP, run MYSql.
+- Install XAMPP, run MYSql and Apache.

 - In Chrome (or any browser of your choice) go to http://localhost/phpmyadmin and make a database and tables as shown in ReplicateDB folder of this Repo.
 Enter Some Dummy Data in posts table.